saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 <br>

-NAPALM in a Python script
+NAPALM in a Python script:
 =========================

+The NAPALM drivers allow you to gather information from different vendors and it offers a variety of functions to help you with your configuration efforts.
+Let's explore how we can use NAPALM for both these topics.

+## Using NAPALM for information retrieval

 NAPALM provides you with several basic functions that you can use to interact with different vendors.
 Let's look at an example where we retrieve information from a Juniper and a Cisco device.
 In the example, we will have NAPALM do the following:
 - display information that describes the device